antoinezanardi/dev-stamp/README.md

 **Dev Stamp** is a tiny ⚡️ zero-config tool that lets you **inject custom content** (like build time, version, commit hash, or even a fun signature) right into the HTML of your project, anywhere.

+👉 Choose your injection mode: a comment in the `body` tag or a meta tag in the `head` section.

 Whether you're building apps, sites, or web widgets – Dev Stamp leaves your *dev mark* with style 💮.

 ---